By Ankur Tiwari on 01-02-2022Follow @Ankurt04

 I am going to list out a few tested methods for this research.
 Depending on the stage of your business, you will find some of these methods more suitable than others:

-Join the online communities and forums related to your domain and those of your perceived and see if you can categorize people around a few significant challenges they are facing.
+Join the online communities and forums related to your domain and those of your perceived competitors and see if you can categorize people around a few significant challenges they are facing.
 You can use any social platform where people engage in honest conversations and not just promotions.
 I prefer Reddit, Discord, Hacker News, Twitter, and Facebook groups.
 Often, you will find little-known domain-specific platforms extremely useful too.

 Market research is one of the key success pillars of paid ads.
 Businesses carry out extensive research and invest vast sums of money in paid ads.
 It is possible to reverse research a market segment and understand its pain points if you look at the paid ads of your competitors from the eye of an advertiser.
 Check out the Facebook ads of your competitors, focus on its copy and images/video to discover insights about the segment that the ad is targeting.
 Repeat the process with other social platforms.

 If you are in the B2B SaaS space, interview potential clients to discover valuable insights.
 In this case, qualitative insights take precedence over quantitative data, and you will do well with 10-15 interviews.
-In the case of B2B, though the business is still people to people, there are two differences from B2C space: 1) existence of buying committee and 2) difference between users and buyers.
+In the case of B2B, though the business is still people to people, there are two differences from the B2C space: 1) existence of a buying committee and 2) difference between users and buyers.
 For each interview, talk to as many buying committee members as possible.
 Organize these interviews as video or audio calls and record them.
 If you are wondering how to get people for interviews, here are a few ideas:

 Keep your goal in mind — to categorize the market and discover segments based on their pains and needs.